 8. Chicago, Illinois

-With some of the best museums in the country and a restaurant list to match, it's not hard to see why Chicago, Illinois, made the list of the most romantic cities in the U.S.—especially in the summer months.
-With its Art Deco flair and midcentury buildings, this impressive city just oozes history and flair.
+With some of the best museums in the country and a restaurant list to match, it's not hard to see why Chicago made the list of the most romantic cities in the U.S.—especially in the summer months.
+With its Art Deco flair and midcentury buildings, this impressive city just oozes history and style.
 Take a boat ride down the Chicago River or a stroll along Lake Michigan to get your dose of water views, and catch a baseball game at the famous Wrigley Field.